nextflow-io/nextflow/docs/vscode.md

 ### Deprecated syntax

 The following patterns are deprecated.
-The language server reports "future warnings" for these patterns, which means that they will become errors in the future.
-Future warnings are disabled by default, but you can enable them by deselecting "Nextflow > Suppress Future Warnings" in the[extension settings](#settings).
+The language server reports "future warnings" for these patterns.
+Future warnings are disabled by default.
+Enable them by deselecting **Nextflow > Suppress Future Warnings** in the [extension settings](#settings).
+These warnings may become errors in the future.

 **Implicit closure parameter**